American Association of Healthcare Executives

 Having a strong leadership team is key for any organization.
 However, when leaders undertake a new role, whether in their current organizations or a new one, there are potential risks to both the organization and the individual’s success.
 Such personnel changes alter the composition of a leadership team and, if unsuccessful, can negatively impact organizational effectiveness and efficiency as well as the individual’s own career.

 For the organization, the nature of risk may be dependent on the role and level of the newly introduced professional.
-At the departmental level, an unsuccessful transition may be revealed in diminished productivity, deteriorating quality of service and decreased team morale.
+At the departmental level, an unsuccessful transition may result in diminished productivity, deteriorating quality of service and decreased team morale.
 At the organizational level, unsuccessful leadership transitions have been linked to increased external threats by competitors in the form of new marketplace initiatives and attempts to recruit key employees and physicians.
 Internal threats include instability in leadership positions and the postponement or cessation of important initiatives such as physician recruitment, community outreach, strategic planning and new service development.

-In an effort to decrease the risks that occur when individuals take on a new role or join a new organization, many leading organizations have adopted onboarding systems for executives and high-level directors.
+To decrease the risks that occur when individuals take on a new role or join a new organization, many leading organizations have adopted onboarding systems for executives and high-level directors.

 Policy Position